DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onContextMenuPreparing.md

 #include common-ref-elementparam with { element: "widget" }

 ##### field(e.items): Array<Object>
 Items to be displayed in the context menu.
 Their structure is described in the [items](/api-reference/10%20UI%20Widgets/dxContextMenu/1%20Configuration/items '/Documentation/ApiReference/UI_Widgets/dxContextMenu/Configuration/items/') option description.
+Each of these items also contains the [onItemClick](/Documentation/ApiReference/UI_Widgets/dxContextMenu/Configuration/#onItemClick) field.

 ##### field(e.model): Object
 Model data.
 Available only if you use Knockout.